 These pages and the Birding Forum are for the benefit of Club Members and anyone with an interest in birding in Dorset.
 They are visible to all but you need to register to post onto the Forum.
 If you would like to register for the Fourm please click on the DBC Google groups link and follow the guidance.

 We aim to use these pages to help all Dorset birders share information, news and ideas, learn new skills, get involved, and enjoy birding to the full.

 In January and February 2021 we conducted a survey about how these pages should develop.
-You can read what Members said and how we are responding here: Report on Members Page Survey April 2021.pdf
+You can read what Members said and how we have responded since then here:

 The Covid pandemic has shown us all the massive benefit of the internet and social media.
 In this time of limited social contact birdwatchers, like others with a special interest, have felt a sense of belonging to a community through sharing bird news, information and photos online.

 You can enjoy Dorset birds through these media supported by the Bird Club:

 Twitter – since March 2020 a small team has tried to keep the Bird Club’s twitter account up to date on a daily (or hourly!) basis, sharing bird news, information and photos.
 We’ve tried to make it fun, interesting and educational too, such as learning how to tell the Godwits apart and the finer points of identifying Yellow-legged and Caspian Gulls.
 Follow us on @DorsetBirdClub, and if you want to report something exciting ‘tag’ us in your tweet (by writing ‘@DorsetBirdClub’ in your message).

 Facebook – our Facebook group account is very active, allowing group members to share photos, ask for help with identification*, and generally share our interest.
 Visit Dorset Bird Club facebook group.